The benefits of black rice are quite amazing.

 3. Black Rice May help Weight Loss

-Research on black rice on weight loss is limited, but when combined with brown rice, it is likely to help reduce your weight.
+Research on benefits of black rice rice positively impacting weight loss is limited, but when combined with brown rice, it is likely to help reduce your weight.

 Also anthocyanins found in black rice may help reduce your body weight and your body fat percentage.